Omaha, Nebraska: To the 1960s

 With dramatically increasing population in the 20th century, competition and fierce labor struggles led to major civil unrest.
 In 1900, Omaha was the center of a national uproar over the kidnapping of Edward Cudahy, Jr., the son of a local meatpacking magnate.
 The city's labor and management clashed in bitter strikes, racial tension escalated as blacks were hired as strikebreakers, and ethnic strife broke out.
 A major riot by earlier immigrants in South Omaha destroyed the city's Greek Town in 1909, completely driving out the Greek population.

-The civil rights movement in Omaha has roots that extend back to 1912, when the first chapter of the National Association for the Advancement of Colored People west of the Mississippi River was founded in the city.
+The civil rights movement in Omaha traces to 1912, when the first chapter of the National Association for the Advancement of Colored People west of the Mississippi River was founded in the city.
 The Omaha Easter Sunday Tornado of 1913 destroyed much of the city's African-American community, in addition to much of Midtown Omaha.

-It was during that same year that future United States President Gerald R. Ford was born in Omaha.
+During that year, future United States President Gerald R. Ford was born in Omaha.
 Today, there is a museum dedicated to his birthplace.

-Six years later, in 1919, the city was caught up in the Red Summer riots when thousands of whites marched from South Omaha to the courthouse to lynch a black worker, Willy Brown, a suspect in an alleged rape of a white woman.
+In 1919, the city was caught up in the Red Summer riots when thousands of whites marched from South Omaha to the courthouse to lynch a black worker, Willy Brown, a suspect in an alleged rape of a white woman.
 The mob burned the Douglas County Courthouse to get the prisoner, causing more than $1 million damage.
 They hanged and shot Will Brown, then burned his body.
 Troops were called in from Fort Omaha to quell the riot, prevent more crowds gathering in South Omaha, and to protect the black community in North Omaha.

 The culture of North Omaha thrived throughout the 1920s through 1950s, with several creative figures, including Tillie Olsen, Wallace Thurman, Lloyd Hunter, and Anna Mae Winburn emerging from the vibrant Near North Side.
 Musicians created their own world in Omaha, and also joined national bands and groups that toured and appeared in the city.